 What does Habitat do and how does it work?

-How many houses has Habitat for Humanity of Central Arkansas built?
+How many homes has HFH of Central Arkansas built?

 Since its start in 1989, Habitat has built over 160 homes in Pulaski and Lonoke counties, forever changing the lives of people in need.
 In addition to these homes, Habitat has rehabbed hundreds of homes through our Neighborhood Revitalization program.

-Where are Habitat's houses built and who builds them?
+Where are Habitat's homes built and who builds them?

-How big is a Habitat house and how much does it cost to build one?
+How big is a Habitat home and how much does it cost to build one?

-How does Habitat get money to build houses?
+How does Habitat raise funds to build homes?

-How can I become involved with Habitat for Humanity?
+How can I become involved with HFH of Central Arkansas?